 Great sales managers who receive proven sales management training know each person on their team is different and, therefore, lead, manage, and coach accordingly to each person’s unique strengths, weaknesses, and situation.

 Unfortunately, too many sales managers also struggle with when to be “hands on” or “hands off.”
 Many sales reps resent anything close to micromanaging and yet others need close supervision or they fall behind.
 Successful sales managers recognize that different individuals have different needs and adjust their sales management style to their team.

 It’s a bit like what you first learned in consultative selling training except that instead of playing to your customer’s preferred working style, you play to your sales rep’s preferred working style.

 3 Tips to Be a Better Sales Leader

-Here are three tips that allow for the differing needs of the sales team:
+Here are three tips from our sales leadership simulation assessment that allow for the differing needs of the sales team: